snesic/ARTEMIS/README.md

     library(reticulate)

-This will prompt reticulate to install python, create a local virtualenv called “r-reticulate” and finally set that as the local virtual environment for use when running python via R.
+This will prompt reticulate to install python, create a local virtualenv called “r-reticulate” and, finally, set this virtual environment as the local environment for use when running python via R through reticulate.

 ## Usage